lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/1_Lesson_1/_index.md

 A synthesizer generates tones by generating an electrical signal that moves between high and low voltages in various patterns, and at different speeds.
 These signals can be sent to control various parameters of the sound output.

-Here is an example of a basic synthesizer, which we will dive into later:
+Here is an example of a basic synthesizer:

+We will dive into the specifics of it later in this chapter.
+Be sure to check your volume before clicking to avoid hearing discomfort.

 {{% codepen-results 400 VwvbLQo %}}